sevvandi/netseer_paper/netseer-r/README.md

 # Predicting graph structure from a time series of graphs <img src="man/figures/logo.png" align="right" height="138" />

+NOTE: For installation instructions from the netseer_paper repository, refer to `/netseer_paper/README.md`.
+This README is a direct copy from the original [GitHub repository](https://github.com/sevvandi/netseer).
+The instructions are still up to date, but doesn't cover paper specific tasks like building from source.

 <!-- badges: start -->

 [![R-CMD-check](https://github.com/sevvandi/netseer/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/sevvandi/netseer/actions/workflows/R-CMD-check.yaml)